-"I was born near the sea.
-Already as a child I longed to go to sea when I saw ships pass by and wondered where they were heading."
+"I was born near the per Already as a child I longed to go to sea when I saw ships pass by and wondered where they were heading."

 After finishing his basic education, Benny joined the merchant navy.
-A few years later, a ship's master suggested he retrain as a Master Mariner.
+A few years later, a ship's master suggested he retrain as a captain.
+"He said I was a bit of a book worm, and there

-"He said I was a bit of a bookworm, and there was obviously something in that.
+"He said I was a bit of a book worm, and there was obviously something in that.
 I needed to study for certain qualifications ahead of my training as a ship's captain...and after that things went smoothly."
 But let's return to 1965 when Benny was a seaman and typhoon Jane hit Japan with winds of up to 70 m/s and his ship had to leave the harbour and anchor outside.

 "It was a ferocious storm.
-We had discharged, so we had no cargo.
+We had unloaded, so we had no cargo.
 We lowered the booms and tied down everything that could be tied down.
 We were also forced to run with the engines on slow or half speed and dragging the anchors so we would not move too fast," he explains.